 His status is in great part thanks to his out-of-the-ring deeds.

 All of this created a mythical figure.
 Ali`s image was one of an undisputed champion, a person larger than life.
 However, that doesn’t mean he was the greatest boxer.
-He himself once noted: Pound for pound, Sugar-Ray Robinson is better.
+He himself once noted that, pound for pound, Sugar Ray Robinson was better.

 Ali`s figure was huge but controversial.

 Ali was also vain.
 He declared himself as the greatest boxer (when he was still Cassius Clay), and was quoted numerous times saying how good, beautiful and talented he was.
-He also disrespected his opponents.
-Sure, it’s part of boxing psychology, but he took it too far.
+Amid his showman-like traits, he also disrespected his opponents.
+Sure, it’s part of boxing psychology, but, at times, he took it too far.
 Before one of their fights, he said: “Joe Frazier is an Uncle Tom.
 He works for the enemy.”
 He also referred to Frazier as an ugly man who “should give his face to The Wildlife Fund.”
 Great sportsmen should respect their opponents.

 He was the greatest: